Application data import

 • Each container can contain blobs.

-We will be uploading the CSV file into the blob.
+In this post, we will be uploading a CSV file into the blob container.

 Using the Azure storage will require obtaining the connection string to the Azure storage account.